crohit92/angular-training/README.md

 * Angular
 * Express JS (Node JS)
 * MongoDB
+* Basics of Git

 Throughout the course candidates will have to solve various assignments.
-Along with the above mentioned technologies, candidates will learn the best tools which are followed in the industry like:

-* Basics of Git

 ## Course Content